 – Loving someone who is not from your tribe does not mean a betrayal, — Tulum said unexpectedly.

 Elia nodded in reply:

 – At that time I didn’t think so, Tulum.
 Later I received a cruel lesson.
-Listen to me, all in good time.
+Listen to my story, i will come to it.

 Hippolyta was expecting her first child and basking in love and happiness next to her beloved Linos.
 And I was burning with hatred and jealousy.
 Many times I imagined how I would sneak into my queen’s tent under the veil of night to carry out my bloody vengeance.
 Sometimes I imagined that I would kill Linos before Hippolyta, and sometimes — that I would kill them both.
 Filled with such thoughts, I often wandered around the foreland of the Celestial mountains.
 I was accompanied by a small squad of Amazons, young adventure seekers just like me.

 One day, after a tempest had raged throughout the night, we saw a sky ship.
-It was heavily beaten by the night storm, and it was swimming above the ground, almost touching the hill tops with its bottom and lurching to one side.
-Its flying bubble, which allowed the ship to fly above ground, lost its shape and looked like a deflated balloon.
-Usually, I saw sky ships only high above the ground, proudly emerging from snow-white clouds, like ethereal creatures.
+It was heavily beaten by the night storm, and was swimming above the ground.
+The sky ship was almost touching the hill tops with its bottom and lurching to one side.
+Its flying bubble, which allowed the ship to fly above the ground, lost its shape and looked like a deflated balloon.
+Usually, I saw sky ships only high above the ground, proudly emerging from snow-white clouds, like creatures of eternity.
 They were heading from the Dragon Riders’ harbors to every corner of Signum, majestic and unapproachable.

-– Who are these Dragon Riders, and are dragons like horses or mules, that they would allow anyone to ride them? — Tulum was astonished.
+– Who are these Dragon Riders, and are the dragons like horses or mules?
+Why would they allow anyone to ride them? — Tulum was astonished.